SK-260/github-jira-integration/README.md

 ### Usage

-A new Server needs to be deployed and the python application needs to run on that server.
+A python application is created using Flash framework which will expose the application on the server.
 You can use command
 ```python
 python3 integration.py
 ```